pyecharts/pyecharts/docs/en-us/doc_api.md

 pyecharts API

-This document describes the public API for *pyecharts* library and it will be read by developers.
+This document describes the public API for *pyecharts* library and it will be read by users and developers.

 ## Total Proccess